 8. Start pumping.

-It’s nice to build up a freezer stash full of breastmilk especially if you plan on returning back to work.
-This isn’t something that’s mandatory, but pumping once a day (in the morning preferably–that’s when you produce the most amount of milk) after you’re finished feeding your baby can help increase our supply and give you some much needed backup stock.
+It’s nice to build up a freezer stash full of breastmilk especially if you plan on returning to work.
+This isn’t mandatory, but pumping once a day (in the morning preferably–that’s when you produce the most amount of milk) after you’re finished feeding your baby can help increase our supply and give you some much-needed backup stock.

 9. Do tummy time.